STUDENT SPOTLIGHT: President of Best Buddies chapter spreads message of inclusion

 “The whole point of Best Buddies is for it to be like a genuine connection and just spread the message of inclusion and everyone deserves a friend,” Glynn said.
 “You can have as deep of a friendship with someone with (IDD), as you do without.
 They are just people.
 They’re the same as everybody else, just a little bit different.”

-“I called my mom after I was like, ‘I want to be president of this by the time I graduate,’” Glynn said.
+“I called my mom after and I was like, ‘I want to be president of this by the time I graduate,’” Glynn said.

 Three years later, just before graduating, Glynn is now president of Best Buddies SDSU.
 As the organization’s new leader, one of her greatest missions is to spread the word about why people should get involved in the IDD community.